 Advantages

-• Risk-Reward Profile: The expected returns are very competitive for the underlying risk profile.
+- Risk/Reward Profile: The return prospects are very competitive for the risk profile.

 Disadvantages

-• Small Loan Offering: Profitus is a small platform with a small supply of loans.
+- Offer: Profitus is a small platform with a manageable range of loans.

-• Low Diversification: Mainly Lithuanian business loans can be found on Profitus.
+- Diversification: Mostly Lithuanian business loans can be financed on Profitus.

 Profitus Alternatives

-Another Profitus alternative, in terms of business model, can be seen in Estonian platform Estateguru.
-Also this platform offers primarily short-term and real estate collateralized business loans.
-However, Estateguru’s focus is somewhat more international, whereas Profitus takes a more focused approach with the Lithuanian borrower market.
+Profitus’ business model can also be compared with the Estonian platform Estateguru.
+This platform offer primarily short-term business loans secured by real estate.
+However, Estateguru’s focus is somewhat more international, whereas Profitus is more focussed on the Lithuanian borrower market.
+You can find more information in my Estateguru review.

 You can find other Profitus alternatives on the P2P Platform Comparison page.

-What is the final verdict of my Profitus review and my personal opinion?
+What is the final verdict of my Profitus review?

-Those who do not mind the somewhat lower diversification and the withholding taxes can add Profitus to their portfolio as a promising low-risk platform.
+Those who do not mind the somewhat lower diversification, the limited Auto Invest feature, and the withholding taxes can add Profitus to their portfolio as a promising low-risk platform.

 FAQ Profitus Review